After Hours Trading

-Pre-market trading is a form of after-hours trading, whereby you can trade up to 09:30 ET in the US stock market.
-After hours trading is therefore simply a generalised term, whilst pre-market trading specifies the period of time before the trading day begins.
-Some exchanges, such as Nasdaq, even allow you to trade the pre-market from 04:00 am ET.
+Pre-market trading is a form of extended hours trading, whereby you can trade up to 09:30 ET in the US stock market.
+After hours trading is simply a generalized term, whilst pre-market specifies the period of time before the trading day begins.
+Some exchanges, such as Nasdaq, even allow you to invest the pre-market from 4AM ET.

 What Is The Difference Between After Hours Trading Vs Day Trading?

-Generally, day trading will take place within one trading day.
-Liquidity and volatility are central to day trading, so investors will look to trade in the hours after the stock market opens (after 09:30 ET) and in the last hour before the end time of 16:00 ET.
+Generally, day trading will take place within one investing day.
+Liquidity and volatility are central to day trading, so investors will look to open positions in the hours after the stock market opens (after 09:30 ET) and in the last hour before the end time of 16:00 ET.
 After hours trading occurs outside of these times.

 How Can I Start After Hours Trading?

-After hours trading requires a good understanding of news releases and how they can affect price movement.
+This type of investing requires a good understanding of news releases and how they can affect price movement.
 It’s also worth finding out what the biggest gainers or movers are, as these will offer better opportunities.
-You’ll need to sign up to a broker to do this, which should be fairly straightforward through their website.
+You will need to sign up to a broker to do this.
+See our list of recommended brands here.

 Is After Hours Trading Illegal?

 After hours trading is a legal practice offered by many top brokerages.
-Make sure you are always trading with a trusted and regulated broker to ensure that your capital is secure.
-Some critics, however, have argued that after hours trading is unfair to traders since manipulation of stock prices can occur as a result of institutional investors moving the market.
+Make sure you always use a trusted and regulated provider to ensure that your capital is secure.
+It’s worth noting, however, that some critics argue that after hours trading is unfair to investors since manipulation of stock prices can occur as a result of institutional investors moving the market.

 What Brokers Offer After Hours Trading?

 Today, traders can access extended hours on many stockbroker platforms and apps, including Fidelity, Robinhood and Questrade.
-In the UK, IG is an excellent choice for those looking to trade the FTSE 100 in the after-hours or weekend market.
-For clients from Europe, Saxo Markets is also a popular option.
+In the UK, IG is an excellent choice for those looking to open positions on the FTSE 100 in the after-hours or weekend market.
+For clients from Europe, Saxo Markets is a popular option.